wwwwwwzx/3DSRNGTool/Data/FestivalPlazaFacilities.md

 ![](https://i.imgur.com/TIZOP9B.png)

 When you press A at the above screen:
-(1) Get your previous seed from save and initialize the TinyMT table (2) Use TinyMT to generate the facility you receive this time (3) Pull another seed from main RNG (SFMT) and save to RAM, later to your save
+1. Get your previous seed from your save and initialize a new TinyMT table.
+2. Use TinyMT to generate the rank up bonus you receive this time.
+3. Pull another seed from main RNG (SFMT) and save to RAM, and later to your save if you save afterwards.

-That means Festival Plaza facility is determined when you receive the **previous** rank up bonus.
+This means Festival Plaza facility is determined when you receive the **previous** rank up bonus.
 (Similar to Gen6 Egg RNG)

 ### Frame1: Random % 100 to determine the number of stars of the facility